weavedb/zkjson/README.md

 6. make WeaveDB performant, scalable, and secure with Arweave+EVM hybrid rollup - **WeaveDB Rollup**
 7. make the rollups sustainable with DePIN - **WeaveChain**

-*This repo contains only the first 4 steps.*
+*This repo contains only the first 4 steps.* You can find the rest [here](https://github.com/weavedb/weavedb).

 #### zkJSON